simphotonics/quote_buffer/README.md

 ## Introduction

-In the context of source code generation it is often required to generate strings that are enclosed by (escaped) quotation marks.
+In the context of source code generation it is required to enclose emitted strings with (escaped) quotation marks.
+In the following, such strings are called *quoted strings*.
+Manually delimiting strings with quotation marks is error-prone and repetitive especially when dealing with a collection of string-items.

-In the following such strings are called *quoted strings*.
-The package [`quote_buffer`][quote_buffer] provides [`Quote`][Quote] an extension on Dart's [`StringBuffer`][StringBuffer] that adds  methods for transforming single objects and lists of objects into quoted strings.
+The package [`quote_buffer`][quote_buffer] provides [`Quote`][Quote]
+an extension on Dart's [`StringBuffer`][StringBuffer] that adds  methods for transforming single objects and lists of objects into *quoted strings*.

 ## Usage